-Note: Wherever you see “[camera's location name]” in the examples above you should say the name or location you gave your camera when you set it up.
-To find this info, open the Nest app, tap on your camera, and look at the label at the top of your video feed.
+Note: For all the “[camera's location name]” in the examples above, you should say the name or location you gave your camera when you set it up.
+To find this info, open the Nest app, select your camera, and check the label at the top of your video feed.

 Nest Hello video doorbell

 Get an alert when a visitor rings your doorbell

 Your Google Assistant-enabled speaker or smart display can let you know when someone rings your doorbell.
 For complete instructions to set up visitor alerts, visit the following article:

 Like all our other Nest cameras, you can tell your Google Assistant to show video from your Nest Hello on a compatible display.
 Check the Nest cameras section above for details and things you can say.